CEI-lab/FastRobots-2023/docs/Lab7.md

 ## Pre-lab

 Before you show up to lab, try implementing a Kalman Filter in your Jupyter Notebook.
-Here, we provide access to a trial run gathered in 2022; in this trial we sampled ToF and motor power with sampling frequency ???, while driving the robot towards the wall doing using position control.
+Here, we provide access to a trial run gathered in 2022; in this trial we sampled ToF and motor power with sampling frequency ???, while driving the robot towards the wall using position control.
 We also completed a step response and estimated d = ??? and m = ???.
 Note that all units are in mm and seconds.

 1. Using the dummy values from above, estimate your A and B matrix.